wombleton/gitlaw-nz/acts/S/State-Owned Enterprises Act 1986.md

+##### 22

-*   22 Section 11(2) of the Post Office Act 1959 shall have effect as if, after the words under his control, there were inserted the words or who is an officer or employee of the Public Service, and, for the purposes of Parts 10 and 11 of the Post Office Act 1959 and any regulations made thereunder, any reference to an officer of the department or to an officer of the Post Office shall be deemed to include an officer or employee of the Public Service.
+*   Section 11(2) of the Post Office Act 1959 shall have effect as if, after the words ""under his control"", there were inserted the words ""or who is an officer or employee of the Public Service"", and, for the purposes of Parts 10 and 11 of the Post Office Act 1959 and any regulations made thereunder, any reference to an officer of the department or to an officer of the Post Office shall be deemed to include an officer or employee of the Public Service.

+##### 23

-*   23 Sections 12 to 15, 20, 40, 42, 46, 70, 74(1), 74(3), 75, 76, and 77(2) of the Post Office Act 1959 shall have effect as if every reference therein to the Post Office, Postmaster-General, or Director-General were a reference to New Zealand Post Limited."
+*   Sections 12 to 15, 20, 40, 42, 46, 70, 74(1), 74(3), 75, 76, and 77(2) of the Post Office Act 1959 shall have effect as if every reference therein to the Post Office, Postmaster-General, or Director-General were a reference to New Zealand Post Limited."

+##### 24

-*   24 Section 12(1) of the Post Office Act 1959 shall have effect as if the definition of postal authority were repealed, and the following definition substituted:
+*   Section 12(1) of the Post Office Act 1959 shall have effect as if the definition of postal authority were repealed, and the following definition substituted:

     > "_postal authority_, in respect of New Zealand, means New Zealand Post Limited and, in respect of any other country, means the person or organisation having responsibilities most closely approximate to those of New Zealand Post Limited."

+##### 25

-*   25 Sections 22, 28, 29, and 30 of the Post Office Act 1959 shall have effect as if every reference therein to a postmaster were a reference to an employee of New Zealand Post Limited.
+*   Sections 22, 28, 29, and 30 of the Post Office Act 1959 shall have effect as if every reference therein to a postmaster were a reference to an employee of New Zealand Post Limited.

+##### 26

-*   26 Sections 19, 35, and 45 of the Post Office Act 1959 shall have effect as if there were inserted, after the words or the Postmaster-General wherever they appear, the words or New Zealand Post Limited.
+*   Sections 19, 35, and 45 of the Post Office Act 1959 shall have effect as if there were inserted, after the words ""or the Postmaster-General"" wherever they appear, the words ""or New Zealand Post Limited"".

+##### 27

-*   27 Section 40 of the Post Office Act 1959 shall have effect as if, for the words every postal article, there were substituted the words all mail.
+*   Section 40 of the Post Office Act 1959 shall have effect as if, for the words ""every postal article"", there were substituted the words ""all mail"".

+##### 28

-*   28 Section 41(1) of the Post Office Act 1959 shall have effect as if, for the words postal article, there were substituted the word mail.
+*   Section 41(1) of the Post Office Act 1959 shall have effect as if, for the words ""postal article"", there were substituted the word ""mail"".

+##### 29

-*   29 Section 74(3) of the Post Office Act 1959 shall have effect---
+*   Section 74(3) of the Post Office Act 1959 shall have effect---

     *   (a) as if for the words ""Post Office"", there were substituted the words ""New Zealand Post Limited""; and